renuo/hotsheet/README.md

-You can also configure which models the gem should manage, and even specify columns whithin them you want by configuring the initializer file created by the install command:
+You can also configure which models the gem should manage, and even specify columns within them, by configuring the initializer file created by the install command:

 ```rb
 # config/initializers/hotsheet.rb